Skip to main content

 Is a small water leak an emergency?

 It depends on where the leak is and what you can do to stop it while you wait for a plumber.
 A dripping shower head or sink is easy to contain, and you can avoid using those fixtures while you wait, so these aren’t considered emergencies.
-However, a leak that causes water damage to your walls or ceiling is an emergency, and you should call an emergency plumber as soon as possible.
+However, a leak that causes water damage to your walls or ceiling is an emergency, and you should call an emergency plumber in Glendale, AZ as soon as possible.

 How urgent is a leaky toilet?

 A toilet leaking from the base could be dripping unsanitary water into your home, and this needs to be dealt with quickly.
 If the tank is leaking into the bowl, it’s not as big of an emergency, though it may cost you extra on your water bill.
-A plumber needs to fix these issues quickly.
+A plumber in Goodyear, AZ needs to fix these issues quickly.

 Why won’t my toilet stop running?